ECP-CANDLE/Benchmarks/README.md

 activation 	: keyword describing the type of activation function applied to the output of a hidden layer.
 We provide mechanisms to implement the commonly used Keras activation functions (‘relu’, ‘sigmoid’,’tanh’)

 loss		: keyword describing the loss function to be used.
-We provide mechanisms to implement the commonly used Keras loss functions (‘mse’ ‘binary_crossentropy’,’categorical_crossentropy’,’smoothL1’)
+We provide mechanisms to implement the commonly used Keras loss functions (‘mse’, ‘binary_crossentropy’, ’categorical_crossentropy’, ’smoothL1’)

 optimizer	: One of ‘sgd’, ‘rmsprop’, ‘adam’, ‘adagrad’, ‘adadelta’

-initialization 	: One of ‘constant’,’uniform’,’normal’,’glorot_uniform’,’lecun_uniform’,’he_normal’
+initialization 	: One of ‘constant’, ’uniform’, ’normal’, ’glorot_uniform’, ’lecun_uniform’, ’he_normal’

 metrics         : Metrics used to compute the accuracy when evaluating the trained model.

 rng_seed        : Value for the random number seed.
 Otherwise a random seed is chosen.

 More examples can be found within the respective default model files, but are generally limited to numerical parameters which can substantially affect model performace, such as learning_rate, batch_size and so on.
+For non-numeric inputs, the available values will generally correspond to the appropriate Keras function.